stIncMale/stincmale.github.io/_posts/2019-05-06-make-app-behavior-consistent.markdown

     JVM-wide defaults: charset=windows-1252, locale=en, time zone=UTC, line separator={LINE FEED (LF)}
     Charset smoke test: latin:english___cyrillic:Ñ€ÑƒÑ�Ñ�ÐºÐ¸Ð¹___hangul:í•œêµ­ì–´___math:Î¼âˆžÎ¸â„¤
     ```
-    despite the application puts UTF-8 bytes in the stdout due to the code
+    despite the application putting UTF-8 bytes in the stdout due to the code
     `System.setOut(new PrintStream(System.out, true, StandardCharsets.UTF_8))`{:.highlight .language-java}.
     As we can see, the JDK detects that the environment charset is `windows-1252`, which is incorrect, as Microsoft claims
     <q>["In PowerShell 6+, the default encoding is UTF-8 without BOM on all platforms."](https://docs.microsoft.com/en-us/powershell/scripting/dev-cross-plat/vscode/understanding-file-encoding?view=powershell-7#configuring-powershell)</q>